 When I was starting with Salesforce, we were struggling with adaptation with the sales team.
 As a way of overcoming that, we tried to get some sort of customization for the local company because Australia has got a completely different culture around operation currency and a number of different things.
 As I look back on that, I think the system probably wasn't really set up properly for us to be able to take full advantage of it.

-give them good solid training in Salesforce -- how to get the data in the system so that we could get the reports out of the system, and target those opportunities at sales meetings.
+The first thing we did when sales people joined the company was to give them good solid training in Salesforce -- how to get the data in the system so that we could get the reports out of the system, and target those opportunities at sales meetings.

 I think Salesforce can kind of look like a big beast.
 But when I started learning the system and training, I found that I was slowly taming my perception of what Salesforce was and seeing the potential for someone to simplify the process and maximize the program.
 I think it takes ongoing interaction with the company to be able to do that.
 There are always various sectors of the company involved with the system administrator, from marketing to sales to management.
-I think it's a
+I think it's a holistic company view.

 What motivated you to pursue becoming a Salesforce consultant?